okta/okta.github.io/_source/_posts/2019-07-17-monitoring-with-actuator.md

 image: blog/featured/okta-java-skew.jpg
 ---

 Have you worked with Spring Boot Actuator yet?
-It’s an immensely helpful library that helps you monitor app health and interactions with the app - perfect for going to production!
+It's an immensely helpful library that helps you monitor app health and interactions with the app - perfect for going to production!
 Spring Boot Actuator includes a built-in endpoint for tracing HTTP calls to your application - very useful for monitoring OpenID Connect (OIDC) requests - but unfortunately the default implementation does not trace body contents.
 In this post, I'll show you how to extend the httptrace endpoint for capturing contents and tracing the OIDC flow.

-Let’s get started!
+Let's get started!

 ## Create an OpenID Connect App with Spring Initializr and Okta